Developer's Guide

 saveExtractedData();

 This example shows saving data in two formats.
-For JSON, JSON.stringify() with formatting creates a readable file.
+The SDK returns data directly, which you can save as JSON using JSON.stringify().
 For CSV, the code maps each story to a CSV row, properly escaping quotes with "" to handle titles containing commas or quotes.
-The key technique here is .map() to transform objects into CSV rows, then .join('\n') to create the final file content.

 -